eu-digital-identity-wallet/eudi-lib-android-iso18013-data-transfer/README.md

 2. `TransferEvent.Connecting`: The devices are connecting.
 Use this event to display a progress indicator.
 3. `TransferEvent.Connected`: The devices are connected.
 4. `TransferEvent.RequestReceived`: A request is received.
-Get the request from `event.request`.
+Get the parsed request from `event.requestedDocumentData` and the initial request as received by the verifier from `event.request`.
 5. `TransferEvent.ResponseSent`: A response is sent.
 6. `TransferEvent.Redirect`: This event prompts to redirect the user to the given Redirect URI.
 Get the Redirect URI from `event.redirectUri`.
 7. `TransferEvent.Disconnected`: The devices are disconnected.